Rogdham/pyzstd/index.rst

 .. _mt_compression:

-.. note:: zstd multi-threading compression
+.. note:: Zstd multi-threading compression

     Zstd library supports multi-threading compression, set :py:attr:`CParameter.nbWorkers` parameter > ``1`` to enable zstd multi-threading compression.

     Note that **the threads are spawned by underlying zstd library**, not by pyzstd module.
-If you are not careful, your code may spawn 16 compression threads on a 4-core CPU, that is 4 Python threads × 4 zstd threads.
+If you are not careful, your code may spawn 16 compress threads on a 4-core CPU, that is 4 Python threads × 4 zstd threads.

     The data will be split into portions and be compressed in parallel, the portion size is specified by :py:attr:`CParameter.jobSize` parameter.
-Since there is some extra overhead, it is not recommended to use this for small size data.

     The multi-threaded output will be different than the single-threaded output.
 However, both are deterministic, and the multi-threaded output produces the same compressed data no matter how many threads used.
 In addition, the multi-threaded output's size is larger a little.